Did the Sack of Rome in 1527 end the Renaissance in Italy?

 The Pope's insistence on religious orthodoxy meant that freethought and secular values were increasingly challenged in the aftermath of Rome's Sack.
 The Inquisition became more active, as the Pope sought to stamp out every sign of free thought or ideas contrary to the teachings of the Church.
 The growing fear of Protestantism was also instrumental in the new climate.
 Still, the fear of the Emperor after the Sack and the Spanish meant that the Inquisition became all-pervasive in Italian society.
 This was to have a devastating impact on the Renaissance.
 This cultural flourishing was premised on an attempt to reproduce the classical world.
 It was mostly humanistic, secular, and often overtly pagan, and this was no longer possible in the aftermath of Rome's capture in 1527.

-The Popes had long opposed the ambitions of the Holy Roman Emperor and the Spanish whom they believed correctly wanted to dominate Italy.
+The Popes had long opposed the Holy Roman Emperor's ambitions, and the Spanish, whom they believed correctly, wanted to dominate Italy.
 The Papacy was pivotal to the Italian resistance to the ambitions of the Spanish.
-This changed after the Sack of Rome in 1527, the Pope was cowed and to an extent meekly followed the policies of Charles V, they also ceased resisting his growing control.
-This after the death, enabled Charles V’s, heir to established de-facto control over Italy, except for Venice.
-The Pope had bankrolled the armies that had been pivotal to the Italian resistance to outsiders and after 1527, this was no longer possible.
-The Papacy, had been practically bankrupted by the Sack and no longer could offer the financial support needed by the City-States to recruit armies, which were mainly composed of mercenary soldiers.
-By 1550 the Spanish Monarch, Phillip II was the dominant influence in Italy and not the Pope.
-The Spanish control lead to a loss of political and individual freedom and this dealt a blow to the Renaissance as increasingly artists and thinkers were unable to create the worked they wanted or to freely express their own ideas and opinions.
+This changed after the Sack of Rome in 1527.
+The Pope was cowed and, to an extent, meekly followed the policies of Charles V. They also ceased resisting his growing control.
+After the death, this enabled Charles V’s, heir to established de-facto control over Italy, except for Venice.
+The Pope had bankrolled the armies that had been pivotal to the Italian resistance to outsiders, and after 1527, this was no longer possible.